slarmoo/.github/profile/webServices/endpointTesting/endpointTesting.md

 You can change the test to expect a status code of 500 (Server Error) if you want to see the test fail.
 You can also change the endpoint code to return a 201 status code (Created) and also see the test fail.

-Now We can add a test for the updateStore endpoint.
-To do this we can copy the getStore endpoint, change the description, change the HTTP function verb to `put`, and send the body of the put request using the chained `send` function.
+Now we can add a test for the updateStore endpoint.
+To do this we can copy the getStore endpoint, change the description, change the HTTP function verb to `put`, and send the body of the `put` request using the chained `send` function.

 ```js
 const request = require('supertest');